tekknolagi/tekknolagi.github.com/_posts/2022-03-27-discovering-basic-blocks.md

 to `12`.
 Fine.
 But for bigger programs, we'll have bigger problems.
 So we make a CFG.

-## What
+## What's in a CFG

-A CFG is composed of *basic blocks*---chunks of bytecode with no *control-flow instructions*[^sea-of-nodes].
+A CFG is composed of *basic blocks*---chunks of bytecode with no *control-flow instructions*[^sea-of-nodes] inside those chunks.
 A control-flow instruction is a branch (jump), return, or exception handling.
-Anything that transfers control somewhere else.
+Anything that transfers control[^control] somewhere else.

 [^sea-of-nodes]: Not all CFGs are constructed this way.
 Some, like Cliff
     Click's Sea of Nodes representation, make every instruction its own node in the graph.

+[^control]: Ever get an error when compiling your C or C++ program like
+    "control reaches end of non-void function"?
+That's the same kind of "control"!
+Control refers to the notion path your program takes as it is executing.
+That particular error or warning message refers to the program analyzer noticing that there might be a path through your program that falls off the end without returning a value---even though you promised the function would return a value.

 At the end of each basic block is a control-flow instruction.
 So a CFG for the above function `decisions` might look like: